Think about the best magic trick you’ve seen. Was it the cards that did the trick, or was it what the magician did with them?

 So in life, it isn’t our things or even our people that give us the most fulfillment.
 It’s what we do with them.

 It’s not the pile of burning logs; it’s the energy at the late-night bonfire.
 It’s not the tent under the stars; it’s the camaraderie of adventure that we’ll carry with us to the grave.
 It’s the richness of our experience that matters.

 We’re in an epidemic of loneliness, and the solution isn’t technology.
-The good news is that we’re literally born to make connections; the problem is that we live in a world engineered to drive us apart.
+The good news is that we’re born to make connections.
+The problem is that we live in a world engineered to drive us apart.
 And while the burden of loneliness isn’t equal, the path toward a better future is clear.

 Every interaction we have with another is an opportunity to build lasting and meaningful connections—at work or at home.
 It’s time to get darn good at it.